rocket5/cinema-club-voting/NewKnowledgeBase.md

 - Navigation elements are conditionally rendered based on the current application mode (Host/Vote)
 - Navigation has been simplified to focus only on essential functions, with secondary actions moved to contextual locations
 - The MovieCard component is designed to display rich movie data from OMDB API, including poster, year, director, genre, and IMDB rating
+- The MovieSearch component focuses on title-based search due to OMDB API limitations

 ## Technical Implementation Details